Hary309/hry-core/README.md

 ## This isn't binding of game

-This mod isn't like FiveM or MTA:SA, you still have to decode and hook the game on your own, to help you with that, **hry-core** provides some useful tools (Detour, Pattern scanning, vtable hooks)
+This mod isn't like FiveM or MTA:SA, you still have to reverse engineer and hook the game on your own, to help you with that, **hry-core** provides some useful tools (Detour, Pattern scanning, vtable hooks)